RokMedves/EuroMillions/README.md

 that no other person bets on, such that you get one the winnings.

-In this project, a machine learning model is trained on past Euromillions lottery numbers to infer people's betting behaviour.
+In this project, a machine learning model is trained on past Euromillions lottery numbers to infer people's betting behaviour and test your Euromillions numbers.